Limitless Regression Discontinuity: The Effect of Academic Probation

-\subsection{Choosing $\mathcal{W}$ and $f$}
+\subsection{Choosing $\mathcal{W}$ and $\mu_{\theta}(\cdot)$}

-A relevant region in which to estimate a treatment effect is within 0.5 grade-points of the cutoff $c$.
-This includes students whose AP status could change if their grades in half their classes changed by a full mark (say from D to C).
-As a first pass at $\mathcal{W}$, then, we will look at $\mathcal{W}_{0.5}=\{i:R_i\in [-0.5,0.5]\}$.
-A first pass at $f$ will be $f^1(R_i)=\alpha +\beta R_i+\epsilon_i$, a linear function.
-Simplicity recommends a linear approximation, and an examination of a scatterplot of $Y$ versus $R$ suggests that it will be a close approximation within $\mathcal{W}_{0.5}$.
+The region $\mathcal{W}_{0.5} = \pm $ 0.5 grade points includes students whose AP status could change if their grades in half their classes changed by a full mark (say from D to C).
+Simplicity recommends a linear specification for the outcome regression on the forcing variable, and the scatter of $Y$ versus $R$ did not suggest otherwise; so we designated $\mu_{\theta}(R_i)=\alpha+\beta R_i$ and proceeded to specification checks, as discussed in Section~\ref{sec:specification}.